wp-plugins/bepro-listings/readme.txt

 Yes, if they are on the page where a form submission is received, they will react to the submission.
 The easiest way to do this is with our [bl_all_in_one] shortcode

-= How can I customize the layout? =
+= How can I customize the style and layout? =

 You should alter the /css/bepro_listings.css file as needed and there are several php templates.
 Ultimately, the templates are little more than wordpress hooks so its easy to create your own.